 - The Vanishing of Ethan Carter is very similar to Dear Esther: walking around in first person with copious Scenery Porn, with the main focus being the linear story.
 The game also features several puzzles more akin to a traditional adventure game.

-- The PS4 and PC What Remains of Edith Finch is described as a first-person narrative adventure game.
+- What Remains of Edith Finch is described as a first-person narrative adventure game, although it contains several mechanically involved sequences such as the Cannery level.